-This is part one of a three-part series on community gardens at Avesta properties.
+This is part one of a two-part series on community gardens at Avesta properties.

 Gardening is a newfound passion for Benny.
 He had a small garden years ago but said he gave up on it after his wife died in 1983.
 A former Portland cab driver, Benny has lived at Avesta’s Jordan Bay Place, a housing community for people 62+ in Raymond, for six years but didn’t get involved in the community garden until last year.

 He visits the garden — a dozen times a day — and half-jokingly admits to singing to the plants.
 “I didn’t think I’d get into it this much,” he says.

 Benny is one of a handful of residents at Jordan Bay who have thrown themselves into the community garden.
 On a recent overcast day, the residents were out surveying the garden with Michial Russell, the farm manager for Pearson’s Town Farm at Saint Joseph’s College.
 Michial has been helping the residents double the size of their garden this year, thanks to a $400 grant from Kitchen Gardeners International, a Scarborough-based nonprofit.
 The grant provided the funding for four new raised beds, which Michial helped the residents build.

 “It’s part of our commitment to helping people,” Michial says.
 “I enjoy getting out and helping people get going and eat better.”

 Benny and his neighbors list off this year’s crops: squash, green peppers, tomatoes, beans, cauliflower, radishes, beets, cantaloupe and herbs, to name a few.
 Residents who are interested in gardening divvy up space in the beds volunteer their time and skills growing and harvesting the fruits and veggies.
 They share their harvest with their neighbors by putting it in a basket in the community room.

 “It keeps us busy,” Benny says about the garden.
 “It’s great for conversation.
 People are constantly talking about it and what’s going on out here.”